 1. Video Niche (The Topic)

 This is the biggest factor.
 Some topics are more valuable to advertisers.
 A video about finance, technology, or cars will have a very high RPM.
-Why?
-Because companies that sell expensive products (like cars or financial services) are willing to pay a lot for ads.
 A channel about comedy or pranks will usually have a lower RPM.

 2. Viewer's Location (Geography)

 Where your viewers live matters a lot.
-Advertisers pay more to show ads to people in countries like the USA, UK, Canada, and Australia.
-This is because people in these countries generally have more money to spend.
+Advertisers pay more to show ads to people in countries like the USA, UK, and Canada.
 An Indian creator with a large American audience will likely earn more than a creator with a large Indian audience, even with the same number of views.
-This is a key part of figuring out **how much do YouTubers make**.

 3. Video Length

 Longer videos can earn more money.
 If a video is over 8 minutes long, the creator can place multiple ads (mid-roll ads) in the middle of the video.
-A 5-minute video might only have one or two ads.
-A 15-minute video could have four or five.
 More ads mean more chances to earn.

 So, What's the Real Number?